mykala-h/Mini-Project-Landing-Page/README.md

-# Mini-Project-Landing-Page
+# Mini Project Landing Page - HTML, CSS, and Git: Code Refactor

-GIVEN a webpage meets accessibility standards
+Create a codebase that follows accessibility standards and is SEO optimized

-WHEN I view the source code X
-THEN I find semantic HTML elements X
-WHEN I view the structure of the HTML elements X
+## Description

+Refractored starter code to increase UX by doing the following:

+*Replaced div elements with semantic elemets to make the code easier to read and understand

-THEN I find that the elements follow a logical structure independent of styling and positioning X WHEN I view the icon and image elements
+*Organzied the page elements to follow a logical structure

-THEN I find accessible alt attributes
-WHEN I view the heading attributesX
-THEN they fall in sequential orderX
-WHEN I view the title elementX
-THEN I find a concise, descriptive titleX
+*Added alt attributes to better assist those with screen readers

+*All headings folllow a sequential sequence

+*Updated title page to better optimize search results

+## Credits
+N/A

+## License

+Please refer to the LICENSE in the repo.